Home » Workout Tips » 15 Best Forearm Exercises for Grip Strength and Definition

 • Attach a straight bar to a low pulley.

-• Sit or kneel, holding the bar palms-up.
+• Sit or kneel or stand, holding the bar palms-up.

 • Curl your wrists toward your forearms and lower slowly.